rishabhxchoudhary/nextjs-portfolio/blogs/cses-graph-editorals.md

 Link: https://cses.fi/problemset/task/1675

 Solution:
-- This is standered problem on Minimum spanning tree.
+- This is standard problem on Minimum spanning tree.
 - We just need to calculate the cost.
 - We can implement Krushkal's algorithm with DSU to achieve a better time complexity.
 - Read more here: https://cp-algorithms.com/graph/mst_kruskal_with_dsu.html